Library

 Homework Club

 The library is open after school (Monday–Thursday until 4.15pm, Friday until 3.45pm) for students to come and complete homework.
-The Librarian is always available to help and is supported by two Learning Support Assistants on Tuesday and Wednesday afternoons.
+The Librarian is always available to support students with their homework.

 Accelerated Reader